sylvainhalle/beepbeep-sensor-events/Readme.md

 Code examples
 -------------

 The library comes with code examples that showcase the operations that can be done on sensor logs.
-Explanations and illustrations of the corresponding BeepBeep pipelines can be accessed in the Javadoc, by looking for the `nears.examples` package.
+Explanations and illustrations of the corresponding BeepBeep pipelines can be accessed in the Javadoc, by looking for the `sensors.examples` package.

 Building the extension
 ----------------------